 This list is a communications, dissemination and discussion forum linked to an ESRC funded seminar series on the cultural industries.
 It is an interdisciplinary initiative concerned with concepts, theory and practice in the field of the cultural industries.

 A forum to discuss research, trends and best practices for excellence in customer service.
 List members are encouraged to discuss practical business issues as well as academic research.
 Examples are economics of customer loyalty, staff training & recruitment and measuring customer service.
+This list is retained 07/02/14.
+Subscribers cannot post messages, new subscribers cannot be added, but the archives are retained for reference purposes

 Discussion forum for users of digital language labs to share ideas, best practice and solve problems.